 Anorthosite from Finland (known also as spectrolite) showing labradorescence (blue spot).
 The width of the rock sample is 17 cm.

 Anorthosite is usually defined as a leucocratic rock.
 Leucocratic means light-colored?
 Well, this is complicated.
-I recommend to be careful here as well.
+It needs to be careful here as well.
 Leucocratic can be defined as ‘felsic’ or ‘not mafic’.
-Leucocratic minerals are those that are relatively rich in silicon and aluminium but contain little iron and magnesium.
+Leucocratic minerals are those that are relatively rich in silicon and aluminum but contain little iron and magnesium.
 Felsic minerals (quartz, feldspar, muscovite) are generally lighter than mafic minerals (pyroxene, hornblende, biotite, olivine) but not always.
 Some plagioclase feldspars are definitely darker than bright green olivine crystals.
 And some pyroxenes are colorful as well.
-I again have to say that nature doesn’t care about our classification schemes and always finds a way to laugh at us.
+Nature does not care about our classification schemes and always finds a way to laugh at us.
 Anorthosite in many cases is not light-colored at all.
 This is the result of tiny Fe-Ti oxide inclusions in plagioclase crystals that give them bluish-black hue.

 One fascinating aspect associated with many anorthosites is an effect called labradorescence.
 It is a special form of iridescence.
 Plagioclase crystal is composed of many exsolution lamellae — minerals have broken up into many slabs of alternating composition.
 These slabs act like mirrors.
 Some light reflects back from the crystal surface but some portion of it penetrates the surface to be reflected back from the next lamellae which is 20…50 nanometers below the surface.
 Reflected lightwaves combine (this is called interference) and create peculiar colors which in our case seem to be mostly blue.

 Anorthosite is usually considered to be a cumulate rock.
 These are magmatic rocks that have crystallized from the magma which is enriched in low- or high density minerals.
 Anorthosite should therefore represent the upper portion of certain magma chambers where light plagioclase crystals have accumulated.
 However, there are lots of still unsolved questions.
 For example: if it really is a cumulate rock then where are the opposite mafic cumulates that are composed of pyroxene and olivine?
-I don’t want to say that these rocks doesn’t exist.
-They do.
+I don’t want to say that these rocks don’t exist.
+They do in some other areas.
 These interesting rocks are collectively called peridotites.
-Peridotite is a common constituent of the Earth’s mantle and usually not associated with anorthosites.
+Peridotite is a common constituent of the Earth’s mantle but usually not associated with anorthosites.

 One more interesting aspect is that most plutonic igneous rocks have extrusive equivalents.
 These pairs are gabbro-basalt, granite-rhyolite, etc. But there is absolutely no volcanic equivalent of anorthosite.
 Why not?
 And why did these rocks mostly form in the middle of the Proterozoic Eon?

 Anorthosite is not an uncommon rock.
-It is present in nearly every continental landmass (exceptions are Greenland and Australia1) but we still know so little about it.
-I have to conclude this strange fact again that the the more common the rock is, the less we tend to know about it.
+It is present in nearly every continental landmass (exceptions are Greenland and Australia1).

-It came as a nice surprise to me that this post inspired several other geobloggers to write about their experiences with this rock as well.
+It came as a nice surprise that this post inspired several other geobloggers to write about their experiences with this rock as well.
 Check out the blogs of Ron Schott, Garry Hayes, Dana Hunter, Ian G. Stimpson, Callan Bentley, Ryan Jackson, and Mika McKinnon who participated in this geomeme.
-Please let me know if I missed your post.